 - Expense Ratio: It is nothing but fund management charges.
 Lesser is better.

 - S.I.P.: Systematic investment plan.
-It refers to monthly investment of small amount of money in any Mutual fund.
+It refers to monthly investment of money in any Mutual fund.
 You can invest even Rs500 per month in some funds.
 In this case, your SIP will be Rs500.

 - Lump sum: One time investment.